cu-ecen-aeld/assignments-3-and-later-vido2373/assignments/assignment7/faulty-oops.md

 The line `Unable to handle kernel NULL pointer dereference at virtual address`
 `0000000000000000` tells us that we tried to read from or write to address 0.
 From the line `pc : faulty_write+0x10/0x20 [faulty]` we can see that the fault
-occurs in the function `faulty_write' and that it occurs 0x10 bytes into a 0x20
+occurs in the function `faulty_write` and that it occurs 0x10 bytes into a 0x20
 byte function, so roughly halfway.
 If we open up the function faulty_write.c, we
 can see that halfway through the function is the code snippet: `*(int *)0 = 0;`,
 which is absolutely a write to a NULL pointer.